 When you make use of the .htaccess file, you can essentially control several aspects of the Apache webserver as well as its multiple variants.
 This what is .htaccess file? guide will show you how to set up custom error pages, redirect, password-protect directories, and so much more.

-What is .htaccess file?
+What is the .htaccess file?

 The .htaccess file refers to the configuration file that controls precisely how a webserver acutely responds to numerous requests.
 Multiple web servers generally support it, and this includes the very popular Apache web server that is primarily used by almost all commercial web-hosting providers.